Kitware/ParaView/Documentation/dev/build.md

 To run ParaView in parallel, an [MPI](http://www-unix.mcs.anl.gov/mpi/) implementation is required.
 If an MPI implementation that exploits special interconnect hardware is provided on your system, we suggest using it for optimal performance.
 Otherwise, on Linux/Mac, we suggest either [OpenMPI](http://www.open-mpi.org/) or [MPICH](http://www.mpich.org/).
 On Windows, we suggest [Microsoft MPI](https://msdn.microsoft.com/en-us/library/bb524831.aspx).

 ### Python
-In order to use scripting, [Python](http://www.python.org/) is required (version 2.7 is supported, whereas version 3.5 support is under development).
+In order to use scripting, [Python](http://www.python.org/) is required (versions 2.7, 3.6, and 3.7.1 are supported).
 Python is also required for ParaViewWeb builds.

 ### OSMesa
 Off-screen Mesa can be used as a software-renderer for running ParaView on a server without hardware OpenGL acceleration.